alkindud/nil/README.md

 # nil
-some scripts for sinovate infinity nodes
+some multinode scripts for sinovate infinity nodes